Majlanky/couch-slacker/README.md

     private String name;
 }
 ```
-It looks pretty talkative is not it?
-Ok, do not worry, here is way to make it short.
+It looks pretty talkative does not it?
+Ok, do not worry, here is way to make it shorter:
 ```java
 @Database("user")
 public class User extends Document{